Project updates

 You’ll be amazed at the pace of bridge construction and can take a virtual look inside Gatelys Road Tunnel.
 We hope you enjoy.

-After months of planning and preparation, the new Luke Bowen pedestrian bridge steel trusses will be lifted in stages in October.
+After months of planning and preparation, the new Luke Bowen pedestrian bridge steel trusses were lifted in October.
+Check out our video of the main span lift for the bridge.

 For road users, remember to plan your journey and to ACT – be Aware, be Cautious, allow more Time.